AngieSanchez/Edit-taxonomic-names/README.md

 # Edit-taxonomic-names
-By means of the Taxize package of R, correct taxonomic names.
+Using the Taxize package avalible on R, correct taxonomic names.